alexanderluna/alexanderluna.github.io/_posts/books/2018-08-16-computer-science-in-ruby.md

 image: "/assets/img/csruby"
 ---

+If you know basic high-school math, you can quickly learn and apply the core concepts of computer science with this concise, hands-on book.
+Led by a team of experts, you’ll quickly understand the difference between computer science and computer programming, and you’ll learn how algorithms help you solve computing problems.

 - [1 Introduction to Computer Science](#1-introduction-to-computer-science)
 - [2 How does the Computer really work](#2-how-does-the-computer-really-work)
 - [3 Core Programming Elements](#3-core-programming-elements)